aidanpl/oradba/03_dbmon_user/capacity/target/README.md

   <li>204_run_pkg_tbsp_stats_target.sql     - One off execution of both  pop_tbsp_stats_target and pop_file_highwatermark_target for testing </li>
   <li>205_tbsp_stats_view_vw.sql            - a series of views against  TBSP_STATS and DATAFILE_HIGHWATERMARK</li>
 </ol>

+Known Issues: If running in a version older than Oracle 12.2 view tbsp_stats_7_json in 205_tbsp_stats_view_vw.sql will not compile - this uses standard Oracle JSON functions not available before this release.
+The error can be ignored and the view dropped

 To schedule regular population of TBSP_STATS: